MENASCI

 Picture

-A schematic of the fog harp design, with the wires held under tension within a frame.
+A schematic of the fog harp design.
 Credit: Virgina Tech

 Earliest known human fossils found in Morocco